akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The hall was still for a moment.
 Men held their tongues.

-Finally, Roger, Bishop of Salisbury, could no longer stay silent in the shadows.
+Finally, Roger, Bishop of Salisbury, could no longer stay silent in the shadows, but shifted tack.
 “My lord, we speak of silver.”

 Henry nodded, for Roger managed the royal treasury.